kjunghoan/nvim/README.md

 ## Features

-- Intuitive keymaps with which-key integration
+- Intuitive key maps with which-key integration
 - LSP configuration for multiple languages
 - Fast file navigation with Telescope, Harpoon, and Oil
 - Git integration with gitsigns